NorthBricks/northbricks-banking-starter-app/README.md

   banking services in 5 minutes.
   <br><br>

-  Send an mail to us and be part of something great - developer@northbricks.com
+  Send an mail to us and be part of something great and build your own banking services thru one api - developer@northbricks.com